 A good verse tells a story of a song while being catchy, memorable, and well rounded.
 Great verses flow easily into the chorus and into other sections of a song all while shaping the arc or a composition.
 A strong verse can make or break a song.

 It's clear that effective verses can easily make or break a song.
 After all, they carry the main story of most songs, so the verse plays a huge role in connecting with listeners.
 Hopefully, you're one step close to understanding the importance of a verse in a song.
-Enjoy utilizing these music tools in your compositions!
+Enjoy writing great verses for your compositions!